 Forward Transfer – This method can help if you are losing fluid volume in more rapid simulations, but is less detailed than Multi-Pass and could also be less stable.

 Multi-Pass – This less dissipative method produces more fine details and keeps the smoke interface sharper compared to other methods.
 This method is recommended for large scale explosions, veil-like smoke, pyroclastic flows, and all other situations where sharpness is important.

-One of the most important parameters of the simulator, with significant impact on quality and performance.
+Steps Per Frame (SPF) is one of the most important parameters of the simulator, with a significant impact on quality and performance.
 To understand how to use it, keep in mind that the simulation is a sequential process and happens step by step.
-It produces good results if each simulation step introduces small changes, but it's also a trade-off between performance and detail, as described below.
+You cannot take a shortcut to simulate the last frame of a simulation, without first simulating all of the frames that come before it, one by one.

-Signs that this parameter needs to be increased are:
+Signs that the Steps Per Frame (SPF) needs to be increased include:

-- Liquid simulations have too many single liquid particles.
+- Liquid simulations that have too many single liquid particles.

-- Liquid simulations of streams have steps or other periodical artifacts.
+- Liquid simulations of streams that have visible steps or other periodical artifacts.

-- Fire/Smoke simulations have artifacts that produce a grainy appearance.
+- Fire/Smoke simulations with artifacts that produce a grainy appearance.

-More often than not, those issues will be caused by the simulation moving too quickly (e.g. the emission from the source is very strong or the objects in the scene are moving very fast).
-In such cases you should use a higher SPF.
+More often than not, these issues will be caused by the simulation moving too quickly (e.g. the emission from the source is very strong, or the objects in the scene are moving very fast).
+In such cases, you should use a higher SPF.

 Example: Advection Method Types

 The following example shows the difference between the Classic and Multi-Pass advection types.

 The first series in this example shows the differences in a Fire/Smoke simulation when the Steps Per Frame is set to 1, 2, and 8.